In this article

 Get a FREE assessment and insurance verification when you call one of our trusted addiction specialists.
 Don’t go through the process of recovery alone.
 There are people who can help you with the struggles you’re facing.
 Get in touch with one of us today.Call us Now (855) 638-9268

 A person who is dependent on drugs or alcohol will likely experience symptoms of withdrawal when they attempt to stop using.
-The type of withdrawal symptoms that arise – as well as the strength – will depend on the substance of abuse, severity of addiction, and how long a person has been abusing alcohol or drugs.
+The type of withdrawal symptoms that arise, as well as the severity of symptoms, will depend on the substance of abuse, severity of addiction, and how long a person has been abusing alcohol or drugs.
 No one should attempt to quit “cold turkey,” because the process of withdrawal can be very dangerous, an even life-threatening.
 Attempting to quit using drug and alcohol without medical support from a Kansas drug detox facility can result in relapse, as the temptations and cravings to use become unmanageable for many people during this fragile time in a state of vulnerability.
 Drug and alcohol detox programs in Kansas can help individuals break their physical addiction, and help them transition into the next phase of treatment.

 If you live in Kansas and want to stop using drugs or alcohol, there are numerous treatment options available to you.
 Kansas drug rehab facilities offer both inpatient and outpatient treatment services, which provide individualized recovery plans to meet the unique needs of each resident.